Skip to content

 Model

-Instructions that define the robot's personality and behavior:
+An inline string that defines the robot's personality and behavior:

 You are a customer support specialist for TechCo.